 Many are using the days leading up to Black Friday to do their research.
 Consumers are doing more Pre-Black Friday research than ever before, and it might explain why your conversion rates are lower than expected in the weeks leading up to Thanksgiving.
 They’re visiting your site today, but they’re waiting for you to update your homepage with that Black Friday hero image before they proceed to checkout.

 The following Google Trends report shows relative interest in the search term Black Friday from November 1st, 2016 to November 20th, 2016 compared to the same period last year.
 The results are astonishing.

-The daily average in 2016 has been 36% greater than it was this time last year, and I expect this number to continue to rise.
+As per Google Trends, daily average searches for "Black Friday" in 2016 has been 36% greater than it was this time last year, and I expect this number to continue to rise.

 Year after year of Black Friday, Cyber Monday and other promotion overload has conditioned consumers to hold off on early purchasing because the dream of an equal or better deal has become a sure thing.

 Consumers know that those bargains are going to be out there, and it’s just so convenient to find them.
 At Thanksgiving, what better way to drone out the sound of your relatives arguing about the election results than by searching for Black Friday deals on your phone under the table!

 Sure, the best deals on Amazon will sell out fast.
 But if you’re an SMB running a site-wide 20% off sale, you’re probably not going to run out of stock… and your customers know that.
 They’re going to take their time.

 Unfortunately, Black Friday probably won’t actually put you in the black this year.
 Recent data suggests that the shopping holiday has lost its distinctive edge.
 Per a New York Times article published last year, Black Friday sales may have peaked in 2012.